 BAC Level Laws

 Whether a person’s BAC or Blood alcohol levels are legal or not may vary from state to state.
-Many states have an average level of .08 before being charged, most commonly with a Driving Under Influence crime.
+Many states have an average level of .08 before being charged, most commonly with a Driving Under the Influence crime.

 Related: How to beat your DUI?